 In 2018, the Deputy Minister granted approval for transitional rules for SPVs and MPVs in a Policy Statement.
 These rules can be used, but are not compulsory.
 One of the rules in the Policy Statement stipulates that if companies issued SVPs before 1 January 2019, and these SVPs have not yet been used or unredeemed, VAT will be charged as if the SVPs were issued on 1 January 2019.
 SVPs that have not been fully redeemed or used will thus not be subject to VAT in accordance with the old rules and the granted approval.
 The transitional rule for MVPs is similar to the rule(s) for SVPs.
 Namely, that MVPs, which were issued before 1 January 2019 but not yet used or redeemed, can be treated as if they were issued on 1 January 2019.
 Finally, for both SVPs and MPVs, companies must apply (different) rules if the vouchers have been issued.

 Consult our specialists

 Would you like more information about using vouchers and the VAT obligations related to these vouchers?
-Please keep an eye on our website or feel free to contact our VAT specialist Anne Kin by phoning +31 (0)13-5915125 or send Anne an e-mail.
+Please keep an eye on our website or contact Anne Kin, tax advisor, at telephone number +31135915125 or send Anne an e-mail.